 Before I get into the list as to which platforms you can use to sell your artwork, I first want to let you know that there are many places that you can sell your artwork online.
 Because of this, you’re going to find that there’s a lot of competition.
 Even if you have the best talent, it doesn’t mean you’re going to make money.

 For now, I recommend you at least do the following to ensure that you find the right platform for your work.
 Again, there are a lot of options, as you can see, so it’s very important that you pick out the right one so that the right eyeballs are seeing your work.

-Things to Keep in Mind While Browsing This List
+Selling Art Online Tips to Keep in Mind While Browsing This List

 As you go through the list, jot down the ones that are of interest to you, especially if you feel it works with your artistic style.
 As you’re about to see, they all work differently, so you may want to go through the list once again and pick out a few that you feel your work would do well on.